7h4nd5RG0d/Fast-Fourier-Transform-FFT-/README.md

 ![image](https://github.com/7h4nd5RG0d/Fast-Fourier-Transform-FFT-/assets/128285431/03d9d978-a5e9-40b9-b43c-f36aecd8d0e4)

 >>**Wow.
 Just look at the difference of time there, and this is just for a degree 5 resultant polynomial.
-Consider the case when we use it for Dilithium and Khyber where larger polynomials.
+Consider the case when we use it for Dilithium and Khyber where larger polynomials are used.
->>I guess that's why it was the most ingenious algorithm of the last century**
+>>Well,that's why it was the most ingenious algorithm of the last century**